vmware-tanzu/community-edition/docs/site/content/docs/latest/register_tmc.md

 After you register your management cluster, you can use Tanzu Mission Control to deploy, manage, and monitor your Tanzu Kubernetes clusters.

-For more information about how Tanzu Mission Control allows you to manage Tanzu Kubernetes clusters, see [Managing the Lifecycle of Tanzu Kubernetes Clusters]( https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-1F847180-1F98-4F8F-9062-46DE9AD8F79D.html) in the Tanzu Mission Control documentation.
+For more information about how Tanzu Mission Control allows you to manage workload clusters, see [Managing the Lifecycle of Tanzu Kubernetes Clusters]( https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-1F847180-1F98-4F8F-9062-46DE9AD8F79D.html) in the Tanzu Mission Control documentation.